 - 2.1.1.
 Engines.
-The Spacecraft is powered by a single engine of varying manufacturer depending on spacecraft configuration (Ref table 1-1).
-The engine provides power for the manoeuvring thrusters as well as main propulsion thrust. - 2.1.2.
+The Spacecraft is powered by two Hammer Propulsion HE 5.2 Engines.
+The HE 5.2 provides power for the manoeuvring thrusters as well as main propulsion thrust. - 2.1.2.
 Manoeuvring Thrusters.
-The Spacecraft utilises eight (8) Anvil Flex Mk2 jointed manoeuvring thrusters mounted on the spacecraft fuselage.
-The locations of the manoeuvring thrusters ensure that loss of extremities of the spacecraft (e.g. wings, fins) will not result in loss of control.
+The Spacecraft utilises eight (8) Hydra propulsion M1-16 jointed manoeuvring thrusters mounted on the spacecraft fuselage.
+The locations of the manoeuvring thrusters ensure that loss of extremities of the spacecraft (e.g. wings, fins) will not result in loss of control (refer figure 2-2).
 The manoeuvring thrusters are a reaction control system that uses thrusters to provide spacecraft attitude and translation control.
+The manoeuvring thrusters are powered by the engines.
 Thruster output is displayed on the thrust output page on the cockpit Interchangeable Status Displays. - 2.1.3.
 Throttles.
-The spacecraft engine is controlled by the throttle located on the LH front (and rear in the F7C-M) cockpit console.
+The spacecraft engines are controlled by the throttle located on the LH cockpit console.
 Throttle movement is transmitted to the main engines for thrust modulation. - 2.1.4.
 Engine/Thruster Boost.
 Thrusters and main engine performance can be periodically increased through the use of boost.
 When in boost the output of the manoeuvring thrusters increases to allow faster changes in direction or to recover speed lost through manoeuvring.
 Boost utilises and is limited by the onboard spacecraft fuel.
 Boost does not affect spacecraft top speed.
 Activation of boost is controlled via the Boost button and is independent to engine throttle or translation control setting.